janick/esphome-RG9-rain-sensor/README.md

 then created a UART-based custom components.

 The RG-9 Custom Component resets the sensor every 18 hours approximately and puts it in polling mode.
-The sensor is polled every seconds, reporting any change in reported rain level as an integer 0 through 9.
+The sensor is polled every seconds, reporting any change in reported rain level as an integer 0 through 9 (contrary to [documentation](./UserGuide.pdf)!).
 If the sensor cannot be succesfully read for an hour, -1 is reported.

 # WTF???